Atanasie Anghel: Death

-Anghel died in Alba Iulia on 19 August 1713, and was buried near the old church of the Bălgrad Metropolitanate (built by the ruler Michael the Brave).
-Subsequently, with the construction of the Alba Carolina Citadel, the old church was demolished, and the tomb of Atanasie was moved to the cemetery near the Holy Trinity Church in Alba Iulia.
+Anghel died in Gyulafehérvár on 19 August 1713, and was buried near the old church of the Bălgrad Metropolitanate (built by the ruler Michael the Brave).
+Subsequently, with the construction of the Alba Carolina Citadel, the old church was demolished, and the tomb of Atanasie was moved to the cemetery near the Holy Trinity Church in Gyulafehérvár.

 In 2013, the remains of Atanasie Anghel were moved to the Cathedral of the Holy Trinity, Blaj.